 But you'll have the upper hand if you get the right restaurant management training.

-With the National Restaurant Association (NRA) projecting industry sales around $632 billion in 2012, the restaurant industry is obviously doing something right.
+With the National Restaurant Association (NRA) stating that industry sales broke another record in 2015 at $709.2 billion, the restaurant industry is obviously doing something right.
 According to the NRA, a million dollars in restaurant sales creates 34 new jobs.
-They predict that around 1.3 million new restaurant jobs will be opening by 2020.
+They also predict that around 1.7 million new restaurant jobs will be opening by 2025.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 What does this all mean for aspiring restaurant managers?
 While there is opportunity in the restaurant industry, the hospitality jobs at the top of the food chain are fewer and more competitive.
 Expect to find the largest number of restaurant management job opportunities in chain restaurants and fewer opportunities in independently owned and operated establishments.

 Hotel and lodging businesses make up another healthy sector of the hospitality job market.
-The most recent data from the American Hotel and Lodging Association shows that the industry brought in roughly $99.3 billion in 2010, with an average occupancy rate of 57.6 percent.*
+The most recent information from the American Hotel and Lodging Association shows that the industry brought in roughly $176 billion in 2015, with an average occupancy rate of 64.4 percent.*

 Many factors affect employment opportunities for aspiring hotel managers.
 More jobs are available in urban areas or popular tourist destinations.
 There may also be more opportunities for both employment and advancement in large hotel chains.
 Full-service hotels will also employ more people than limited-service establishments.
 Growth in both hotel chains and luxury hotels will result in increased employment options for hotel managers.